wlchin/SampleExplorer/README.md

 SampleExplorer is published under the MIT License.

-## Test datasets and continuous integration
+## Database creation, benchmarking workflows, tests, and and continuous integration

+The scripts for generating the embedding databases and performing benchmarking are located in the [workflow folder](./workflow/).
 The repository includes a [set](https://github.com/wlchin/SampleExplorer/tree/master/tests) of test data and testing scripts.
 The testing framework utilizes pytest.

-## Database creation and benchmarking workflows

-The scripts for generating the embedding databases and performing benchmarking are located in the [workflow folder](./workflow/)

 ## References